AndrewBroz/mermaid-layout-circular/README.md

 ![The water cycle with Atmosphere and Land boxes each wrapping two adjacent nodes of the ring](docs/media/subgraph-arc.png)

-A subgraph around a pendant cycle wraps the whole satellite:
+A subgraph around a child cycle:

 ![A product loop with the debug triangle drawn as a satellite circle inside its own titled box](docs/media/subgraph-satellite.png)

-An edge pointing at a subgraph itself (rather than a node inside it) is not routed yet; it is dropped with a warning.
-Diagram types other than flowcharts are out of scope, since each one owns its layout.
+An edge pointing at a subgraph itself (rather than a node inside it) is not handled yet, and drops with a warning.
+Diagram types other than flowcharts are out of scope.

 To use the layout in Obsidian, install [obsidian-mermaid-circular](https://github.com/AndrewBroz/obsidian-mermaid-circular), a small plugin that registers it with the mermaid instance Obsidian already bundles.
-Diagrams in notes then opt in with the same frontmatter.
+Usage is as described here once installed.

 ## Options